Gemi0/metaheurystyka/README.md

 # Metaheurystyka
 Exercises done for the "metaheuristic algorithms" course.
 # Goal
-Main goal is to create and test diffrent algorithms for the TSP.
+Main goal is to create and test algorithms for the TSP.
-# Done algorithms:
+# Algorithms done:
 - K-random
 - Nearest neighbor
 - Extended nearest neighbor